Whole House Generators

 How does Whole House Generators Work

-Generators that standby aren’t portable generators.
-They operate until the power is turned back on.
-It could take a few days, or even weeks.
-Standby generators can continue to run the duration of time that there is enough fuel and the unit is{ well|| properly} maintained.
-They should run for a few seconds each week, while you perform self-diagnostic tests to identify potential problems.
-A complete house generator is always on, and does not have to be manually started as a portable generator when power goes out.
+Standby generators are not portable generators.
+They run until the power is turned back on.
+It could take a few days, and sometimes even weeks.
+Generators that standby can be run continuously for as long as there’s enough fuel and the unit is{ well|| properly} maintained.
+They must run for just one second each week, as you conduct self-diagnostic testing to find any potential issues.
+A full-house generator is always on, and doesn’t need to be manually started to function to operate as a portable generator in the event that the power goes off.

 Solar installations can be made with our certified Professional Installers